madiepev/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-02_instructions.md

 The main task for this exercise are as follows:

-1. Install and start Microsoft Azure Storage Explorer
+1. Install and start Microsoft Azure Storage Explorer.
+This is already installed on the lab VM provided through esi.learnondemand.net.
+If you are not working with the lab VM you can install Azure Storage Explorer from [here](https://azure.microsoft.com/en-us/features/storage-explorer/) where there is a button that states **Download Storage Explorer free**.
+Click on this button.

 1. Upload some data files to the data container of the Data Lake Gen II Storage Account.

 ### Task 1: Install Storage Explorer.

-1. In the Azure portal, in the **awdlsstudxx - File systems** screen, click on the **data** item in the list.

-1. A screen appears stating Azure Data Lake Storage Gen2 is now available in Storage Explorer, click on the **Download Azure Storage Explorer** link.

-1. You are taken to the following web page for [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) where there is a button that states **Download Storage Explorer free**. click on this button.

-1. In the Microsoft Edge dialog box click **Save**, when the download is complete, click on **View downloads**, in the download screen in Microsoft Edge, click on **Open folder**.
-This will open the Downloads folder.

-1. Double click the file **StorageExplorer.exe**, in the User Account Control dialog box click on **OK**.

-1. In the License Agreement screen, select the radio button next to **I agree the agreement**, and then click on **Install**.

-   > **Note**: The installation of Storage Explorer can take approximately 4 minutes.
-Azure Storage Explorer allows you to easily manage the contents of your storage account with Azure Storage Explorer.
-Upload, download, and manage blobs, files, queues, tables, and Cosmos DB entities.
-It also enables you to gain easy access to manage your virtual machine disks.

-1. On completion of the installation, ensure that the checkbox next to **Launch Microsoft Azure Storage Explorer** is selected and then click **Finish**.
-Microsoft Azure Storage Explorer opens up and lists your subscriptions.
+1. In the lab VM, open the Azure Storage Explorer.

-1. In Storage Explorer, select **Manage Accounts** to go to the **Account Management Panel**.
+1. In Storage Explorer, select the icon of the person which is called **Manage Accounts** to go to the **Account Management Panel**.

-1. The left pane now displays all the Azure accounts you've signed in to.
-To connect to another account, select **Add an account**
+1. The left pane now displays all the Azure accounts you've signed in to which will be empty.
+To connect to new account, select **Add an account**

-1. If you want to sign into a national cloud or an Azure Stack, click on the Azure environment dropdown to select which Azure cloud you want to use.
-Once you have chosen your environment, click the **Sign in...** button.
+1. In the pop up to connect to Azure Storaeg, select to **Add an Azure Account** and click **Next**.
+Sign in to your account.

 1. After you successfully sign in with an Azure account, the account and the Azure subscriptions associated with that account are added to the left pane.
 Select the Azure subscriptions that you want to work with, and then select **Apply**.
 The left pane displays the storage accounts associated with the selected Azure subscriptions.